coconath0/ML-project/project-proposal-ETI.md

 In doing so, we believe we can contribute to finding patterns or markers that will allow for the prevention of major pollution of a water site based on its current content, temperature, and location etc.

-* **Problem**: The raw data is in a complex long format and its ultimate size must be validated after transformation.
+* **Problem**: The raw data is in a complex long format, and its ultimate size must be validated after transformation.
 * **Objective**: Develop a Binary Classification Model that predicts a sample's Hazard Status (Safe vs. Unsafe) based on its chemical profile.
 * **Benchmark:** We will use a **Simple Logistic Regression Classifier** as our benchmark to test the foundational strength of the chemical features.
 We will aim for an $\text{F1}$-score exceeding $0.75$.
 * **Data Origin:** The data comes from OpenML (ID: 46085) and consists of multiple environmental parameters recorded across various sites and years.